crispinalan/tikicalendar/README.md

 The css context style and provider classes which were used to colour days with events on the previous button grid calendar are being depreciated in Gtk4.10 (see notes and comments below).
 Consequently, I have replaced bespoke button grid calendar with the [gk4 calendar widget](https://docs.gtk.org/gtk4/class.Calendar.html) which is styled using the Linux (GNOME) system css theme.
 This calendar uses gtk_calendar_mark_day() to place a visual marker on a particular day and gtk_calendar_unmark_day() to remove the marker.
 However, visual markers are not visible on the GNOME desktops (Debian, Fedora)  that I have used for testing Tiki Calendar.
 This appears to be due to a gtk [css theme issue](https://gitlab.gnome.org/GNOME/gtk/-/tree/main/gtk/theme/Default).
 If this is the case then there is very little a Gtk4 developer can do about this as applications now rely on the Linux (GNOME) system css theme.
 The gtk_calendar_mark_day() and gtk_calendar_unmark_day() did work with the Gtk3 version of Tiki Calendar.

-I have attempted to mitigate this problem by introducting a "Speak Month" feature which reads out month dates with events.
+I have attempted to mitigate this problem by introducting a "Speak Month" feature which reads out month days with events.
 To use this either press the "M" key (M for month markers) or use the menu item called "Speak Month".

 * The events.css storage file becomes corrupted